 What Is Wild Lettuce?

 It is a plant that can grow 6 feet tall.
 It has yellow flowers and spiny leaves.
-The Latin name “Lactuca” means “milk juice” and refers to the milky substance (Lactucarium) which comes out of the plant when it is cut.
+The Latin name “Lactuca” means “milk juice” and refers to the milky substance (Lactucarium) that comes out of the plant when it is cut.

 Where Does It Grow?

 It is indigenous to the Himalayan region of India.

 You can also find the plant in Europe, particularly in the central and southern parts.
 In England, you can find it in the East and Southeast parts.

 History of Wild Opium Lettuce